fxpio/tug/doc/index.md

 ## 2) Configure the server

 ### 2.1.
-Create the oauth token for Github
+Create the oAuth token for Github

-To connect the server with your Github account, you must configure the Github Aouth token.
-To create a oauth token, run the command:
+To connect the server with your Github account, you must configure the Github oAuth token.
+To create a oAuth token, run the command:

 ```